Code:

 • 79 graduate students participated in seminars, field work or master's thesis.

-• Dissemination: 3 seminars, 2 technical workshops, 7 webinars (1,260 registered, 60% women), 19 videos, 14 talks and talks, 2 conferences and 4 undergraduate and graduate courses
+• Dissemination: 3 seminars, 2 technical workshops, 7 webinars (1,260 registered participants, 60% women), 19 videos, 14 talks, 2 conferences and 4 undergraduate and graduate courses

 • Projects and initiatives: 10 research projects, 6 extension projects, 2 development projects in progress.
 6 initiatives under evaluation.